-What is a Mail Clerk or Mail Machine Operator?
+What Does it Take to Be a Mail Clerk or Mail Machine Operator?

 Featured schools near , edit

-Things a Mail Clerk or Mail Machine Operator Should Know How to Do
+What a Mail Clerk or Mail Machine Operator Should Know

 Mail Clerks and Mail Machine Operators state the following job skills are important in their day-to-day work.